Do Juvenile Killers Deserve Life Behind Bars Answer Key

 Reintegration into Society

 Reintegrating juvenile offenders back into society is a complex and challenging process.
 It requires careful planning and coordination between the juvenile justice system, the community, and the family.
 Reintegration programs may include transitional housing, job training, mentoring, and support groups.
-The goal is to help the juvenile develop the skills and resources they need to live a law-abiding life and to become a productive member of society.
+Think about it: the goal is to help the juvenile develop the skills and resources they need to live a law-abiding life and to become a productive member of society.
 Reintegration is more likely to be successful when the juvenile has a strong support system and when the community is willing to give them a second chance.

 The Question of "Deserve": A Moral Quandary